This

 position, Gilbert’s score is especially effective with a jazzy solo

-the freeway.
+piano frantically playing only a few, repeated notes.
 I have always been impressed with actors of this period

 who are scripted to run at full speed in slick-soled leather dress